Yes! You Can Spray Paint Cabinet Hardware

 Using the spray BONDING PRIMER, holding the can 8 inches from the hardware, lightly spray one coat to cover all surfaces of the hardware.

 Bend down and move around the entire piece, so you coat all surfaces.
+Let dry 30 minutes to 1 hour depending on humidity in the air.

 Once dry, flip over and make sure the underside is coated.

 If you need to touch up, use a fresh piece of cardboard, so the hardware doesn’t stick to the primer residue.
+Follow the same process, as above.

 STEP 3: Spray Metallic Finish

-NOTE: the spray nozzle is different that a regular can of spray paint.
+NOTE: the spray nozzle is different than a regular can of spray paint.
+Test on the cardboard before you start spraying.

 Holding the can 8 inches from the hardware, apply one light coat of the spray paint color of your choice to cover all surfaces of the hardware.

 Bend down and move around the entire piece, so you coat all surfaces.
+Dry 1 hour and apply 2nd light coat.

 It’s better to apply 3 light coats for full coverage than over apply and get drips!